luciusmagn/magnusi.tech/posts/alma.md

 I consider it to be one of my greatest failures as a man and as a very keen people observer because I know that even then, when I was miles back in my 'skills', that I could have noticed.
 It makes me angry that what happened to you did happen and that it hurt you as much as it did.
-Really, if I would get a chance with the people who wronged you, that I would be within an inch of introducing them to the GBH acronym.
+Really, if I would get a chance with the people who wronged you, trust me that I would be within an inch of introducing them to the GBH acronym.

 Back then, when you went to the hospital for the first time, and I learned about what happened